HL7/fhircast-docs/input/pagecontent/4-3-security-considerations.md

 * [Argonaut Risk Assessment report](http://argonautwiki.hl7.org/images/e/ed/%282015May26%29RiskAssessment_ReportV1.pdf).
 * [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819)

-### Including non-authorized content
+### Access to non-authorized content

+FHIRcast events can contain a variety of content.
+Context-change events containt resources that update the current context, selection events indicate resources that are currently selected and content-exchange events contain resources that are updated by one of the applications connected to the session.

+The FHIRcast specification checks the authorization to receive and send events when a Subscriber subscribes.
+This ensures that all applications can only receive events that relate to resources they are allowed to access.
+It is the responsibility of the authorization server to ensure valid set of authorizations are provided.
+So an application that is allowed to receive Encounter resources should also be allowed to access the Patient resource of the Encounter.

+Typically all applications subscribed to a FHIRcast session are controlled by the same user.
+These applications can only access content the user is allowed to access.
+This makes it very difficult to share content the user is not allowed to access.
+These applications can also create new content, also content of resource types the user would not be allowed to retrieve from the FHIR store.
+Within the context of FHIRcast this is seen as acceptible behaviour.

-Authorization to receive and send events is checked upon subscription.
-FHIRcast hubs are not required to enforce access restrictions on FHIR resources included in events.
-FHIRcast assumes that applications can only access and share content the user is allowed to access.
+This allows FHIRcast to work under the assumption that applications can only access and share content the user is allowed to access.
+So, FHIRcast hubs are not required to enforce access restrictions on FHIR resources included in events.

 ### WebSocket Security Considerations